Joseph Joffre: The Somme

+British and French leaders at Beauquesne, France, August 1916.
+From left to right: Joseph Joffre, Raymond Poincaré, King George V, General Ferdinand Foch; General Haig.

 Early in 1916 Joffre asked the British commander-in-chief, Sir Douglas Haig, to put in a good word with Lord Bertie, the British ambassador in Paris, so that it would get back to the French government.
 General Haig wanted to delay the Anglo-French offensive at the Somme until 15 August to allow for more training and more artillery.
 When told of this Joffre shouted at Haig that "the French Army would cease to exist" and had to be calmed down with "liberal doses of 1840 brandy."
 The British refused to agree to French demands for a joint Anglo-French offensive from the Salonika bridgehead.
 Eventually, perhaps influenced by reports of French troop disturbances at Verdun, Haig agreed to attack at the start of July.
 This was just in time, as it later turned out that Philippe Pétain, commander at Verdun, was warning the French government that the "game was up" unless the British attacked.

 Joffre was successfully lobbied by Robertson, and at the second Chantilly Conference (15–16 November 1916) they agreed to concentrate on the Western Front in 1917 rather than sending greater resources to Salonika.